Classic Chocolate Truffles

 Classic Chocolate Truffles sitting on a plate.

-If you’re all about that candy lifestyle I got you covered!
+If you’re all about that candy lifestyle, I’ve got you covered!

-I always add a touch of instant espresso powder to really highlight the flavor of the chocolate.
+I always add a touch of instant espresso powder to highlight the flavor of the chocolate.

-Plus, it’s really important to use good quality chocolate when you make these truffles.
-I will typically chop up a bar of good quality chocolate instead of using chocolate chips.
+Plus, it’s essential to use good-quality chocolate when you make these truffles.
+I will typically chop up a bar of good-quality chocolate instead of using chocolate chips.

-I really love the chocolate bars from Trader Joe’s as well!
+I love the chocolate bars from Trader Joe’s as well!

 A Classic Chocolate Truffles with a bite taken out of it.